 These little creatures go after baby pepper plants.
 You will walk into your garden and see a once healthy plant lopped over on its side with its stem cut.
 It may appear that someone has come into your garden and cut your plants stem with scissors.

-Solution: You can deter these pests by introducing lady bugs into your garden.
+You can deter these pests by introducing ladybugs into your garden.
 You will also want to avoid bring plants such as fennel, mint, or even dandelions around your pepper plants as they attract aphids.

-However, you can plant items like mums, cosmos and zinnias in your garden to deter aphids.
+Instead, plant items like mums, cosmos, and zinnias in your garden to deter aphids.
 You can also use neem oil to control them.

-Solution: Mulch the bed heavily, you can use your household vacuum and vacuum your pepper plants, weed your garden thoroughly, thoroughly clean up your garden at the end of the grow season, and rotate crops.
+Mulch the bed heavily, you can use your household vacuum to suck them off your pepper plants.
+Weed your garden thoroughly, and clean up your garden at the end of the growing season.
+Finally, be sure to rotate your crops.

-These worms go after the leaves on your plants too.
+These massive caterpillars go after the leaves on tomato, tobacco, and pepper plants.
 The upside to having these pests is that you can see them easily.
-Therefore, you can remove them by hand.

-Solution: You can hand pick these horn worms to remove them from your plants, or you can introduce other bugs like lady bugs so that they will rid you of the worms.
+Handpick hornworms to remove them from your plants, or you can introduce other bugs like ladybugs or parasitic wasps.

-These bugs are dangerous to your pepper crop.
-The reason is that they not only feed on your plants causing discoloration and death to your plant, but they also carry plant viruses that can also kill your plants.
+These bugs are dangerous to your pepper crop because they not only feed on your plants, causing discoloration or even death, but they also carry plant viruses that can kill your plants.

-Solution: Introducing bugs that feed on these flies is the best way to eradicate them from your garden.
-Bugs like lady bugs, pirate bugs, green lacewings, and big-eyed bugs will help to remove white flies from your pepper plants.
+Introducing bugs that feed on these flies is the best way to eradicate them from your garden.
+Ladybugs, pirate bugs, green lacewings, and big-eyed bugs will help to remove whiteflies from your pepper plants.

 Blight happens in really moist climates.
 It causes the stem and other parts of the plant to become discolored and to ultimately rot.

-Solution: It is hard to prevent southern blight.
+It’s hard to prevent southern blight.
 All you can do is try to isolate new types of plants in your garden by growing them in separate beds.
-Also, you can destroy any diseased plants as well.
+Also, you can opt to destroy any diseased plants.

-Solution: You will want to plant peppers in full sun to not give the fungus a great environment to grow in.
-Also, you’ll want to water your pepper plants from below and make sure the plant has plenty of room for circulation of air.
+Plant peppers in full sun to not give the fungus a good environment to grow in.
+Also, you’ll water your pepper plants from below and make sure the plant has plenty of air circulation.
 You can also use fungicides to treat the disease.

-This happens when the bottom side of your peppers rot, you probably have blossom end rot.
+When the bottom side of your peppers rot, you probably have blossom end rot.
 It happens when the plant is short on either calcium or water.

-Solution: Move the container your peppers are planted in or do something to provide covering or shade for your plant.
+Move the container your peppers are planted in to a shadier spot or use shade cloth to provide cover for your plant.

 This is a bacterial infection.
 You’ll know you have it when your plants leaves become spotty and discolored.
 Ultimately the spots will enlarge and cause the leaves to droop.

-Solution: Once you see the signs of the bacterial leaf spot it is too late.
-The only precautionary steps you can take is to rotate plants so that they are not planted in the same location for at least 5 years.
+Once you see the signs of the bacterial leaf spot it is too late.
+The only precautionary steps you can take is to rotate plants so that they aren’t planted in the same location for at least 5 years.